-Another consideration is that while authorized ROEs have fallen over time, the gap between authorized ROEs and interest rates has widened somewhat, largely as a result of an often-unstated understanding by regulators that the drop in interest rates caused by Federal Reserve intervention was unusual.
-Therefore, as interest rates rise, regulators may be content to allow the gap between interest rates and authorized ROEs to narrow to more "normal" ranges.
+It is also worth noting that while both interest rates and authorized ROEs have generally been declining since 1990, the gap between authorized ROEs and interest rates widened somewhat over this period, largely as a result of an often-unstated understanding by regulators that the drop in interest rates caused by Federal Reserve intervention was unusual.
+Consequently, regulators may wait to see authorized ROEs return to a more "normal" premium above prevailing interest rates before embracing higher equity returns.